 Business and investor visas for Sydney and NSW

 The NSW Government welcomes successful investors and business owners who wish to invest and live in NSW.
-The NSW Department of Industry nominates suitable applicants to apply for a visa under the Commonwealth Business Innovation and Investment Program (BIIP) to benefit the NSW economy.
+The NSW Treasury nominates suitable applicants to apply for a visa under the Commonwealth Business Innovation and Investment Program (BIIP) to benefit the NSW economy.

 Do you need a visa to start a business in Sydney and NSW?

-All non-Australian citizens require a visa to live and work in NSW.
-There’s no better time to make the move and take advantage of the growing economy and abundant opportunities available in Sydney and NSW.
+All non-Australian citizens require a visa to live and do business in NSW.
+There is no better time to make the move and take advantage of the growing economy and abundant opportunities available in Sydney and NSW.